Equine supplements targeted towards ulcer prevention are on the rise, but not all products are created equal.

 They saw a need for a supplement to help horses being treated with GastroGard (omeprazole) and UlcerGard to minimize the risk of relapse post-treatment.

 Visceral+ is designed to support the function of the immune system and maintain stomach and hindgut health.
-It works with the horse’s natural biology to support the intestinal barrier that protects stomach tissue from ulceration.

 - Saccharomyces cerevisiae – a specific strain of yeast developed to support digestive health